 The double window at the west (Main St.) wall honours Rev. Clifford Bennett, our minister from 1904 to 1908.
 A native of Nelson Township who studied law before he was ordained, he came to Milton midway in his career – he served five congregations before arriving and four afterwards.
 When he retired in 1920 he became a part-time farmer in nearby Meadowvale.
 Rev. Bennett died in 1936.
 More than 20 years later his daughter Sybil Bennett commissioned the window.
 A lawyer in Georgetown and a Conservative, the late Sybil was the first woman to represent Halton in Parliament.
 She served in Ottawa from 1953 to 1957 when Louis St. Laurent was Prime Minister.

-A set of five windows on the James Street wall, commissioned by the congregation, pays tribute to seven members of St. Paul ‘s who died in the First World War; all were soldiers.
+The set of five middle windows on the James Street wall, commissioned by the congregation, pays tribute to seven members of St. Paul ‘s who died in the First World War; all were soldiers.
 Alfred Bastedo was killed in 1915, Fred Walsh in 1916, Cedric Harrop, 1917; J. Watts Archer, Meacham Denyes, Roland Merrett and Elmer Tuck all lost their lives in 1918, the last year of the war.

 A second war memorial is part of the large window on the Main Street wall.
 It was dedicated in 1919 by the Harrop family for their son, Cedric, and his friend Fred Walsh.
 Fred died in the battle of the Somme ; in three months of fighting 25,000 Canadians were killed or wounded.
 Fred left a daughter, Evelyn, whom he never saw.
 His widow, Cora Hartley, later married Norman Wrigglesworth; they had seven children.
 All ten members of this family were associated with St. Paul ‘s over the years.
 Two are widely known to us today – Mabel Coulson and John Wrigglesworth.